 Tone provides an easy-to-understand broadcast mechanism that behaves like the human voice–it doesn’t pass through walls like radio or require pairing or addressing.
 The initial prototype used an efficient audio transmission scheme that sounded terrible, so we played it beyond the range of human hearing.
 However, because many laptop microphones and nearly all video conferencing systems are optimized for voice, it improved reliability considerably to also include a minimal DTMF-based audible codec.
 The combination is reliable for short distances in the majority of audio environments even at low volumes, and it even works over Hangouts.

-Like mentioned above, Google Tone would be a very useful collaboration tool that can be used by small teams, classrooms and families with multiple computers.
+As mentioned above, Google Tone would be a very useful collaboration tool that can be used by small teams, classrooms, and families with multiple computers.
 Right now, it can only share web URLs but who knows it might be able to share other stuff as well and when that happens, this can be useful for even more purposes.
-One thing to take note, you and the people you’re sharing stuff with via Google Tone should be signed in to their Google accounts.
-It may also not work in areas with loud noises, over certain distances, on poor Internet connection or computers that don’t have a microphone.
+One thing to take note of, you and the people you’re sharing stuff with via Google Tone should be signed in to their Google accounts.
+It may also not work in areas with loud noises, over certain distances, on poor Internet connections, or on computers that don’t have a microphone.

 Btw in terms of security, since Google Tone broadcasts are public by design so it sends out audible tones that can be heard or intercepted by other devices that have the extension installed, so it’s best not to use them to exchange confidential information ad it’s recommended that you don’t use it in public places like the airport, library, coffee shop, etc. If you don’t want to accidentally share or receive stuff via Tone, you can disable it by right-clicking on the Tone icon and selecting Disable Tone.